agentio/serviceinfrastructure/content/docs/serviceinfrastructure/apikeys.md

 {"message":"PERMISSION_DENIED: API stores.endpoints.bobadojo.cloud.goog is not enabled for the project.","code":403}
 ```

 When they search for the service, they won't find it.
-It is only visible in the organization that created it.
+It is only visible to the projects have been granted access to it.
 ![alt text](/screenshots/service-not-found.png)